 And something else left out is why the focus moved to expert systems — which were “baby systems” compared to what was promised during the first AI bubble.
-Marvin Minsky and other AI experts promised full generalized intelligence, by sometime around the 1980s.
-All that had to be done, was for computers to model the human brain — which according to the major proponents of the first AI bubble worked exactly like a computer.
+Marvin Minsky and other AI experts promised full generalized intelligence sometime around the 1980s.
+All that had to be done was for computers to model the human brain — which, according to the major proponents of the first AI bubble, worked exactly like a computer.

 SAP, Siebel, and Oracle Are Expert Systems?

 The following quote is also from Wikipedia.
-It is difficult to find much of substance written on expert systems, and in reviewing the web pages on expert systems, we found the most substantial content at Wikipedia, but there is a problem with this quotation.
+It isn’t easy to find much substance written on expert systems, and in reviewing the web pages on expert systems, we found the most substantial content at Wikipedia.
+Still, there is a problem with this quotation.

 In the 1990s and beyond, the term expert system and the idea of a standalone AI system mostly dropped from the IT lexicon.
 There are two interpretations of this.
 One is that “expert systems failed”: the IT world moved on because expert systems did not deliver on their over hyped promise.
 The other is the mirror opposite, that expert systems were simply victims of their success: as IT professionals grasped concepts such as rule engines, such tools migrated from being standalone tools for developing special purpose expert systems, to being one of many standard tools.
 Many of the leading major business application suite vendors (such as SAP, Siebel, and Oracle) integrated expert system abilities into their suite of products as a way of specifying business logic – rule engines are no longer simply for defining the rules an expert would use but for any type of complex, volatile, and critical business logic; they often go hand in hand with business process automation and integration environments.(Emphasis added)

-Again, expert systems or anything like expert systems has not been a topic of conversation.
+Again, expert systems or anything like expert systems have not been a topic of conversation.
 And SAP and Siebel are programmed functionality.
-How is running MRP or recording an accounts receivable transaction or displaying the sales forecast an expert system?
+How is running MRP or recording an accounts receivable transaction, or displaying the sales forecast an expert system?

 But the person who made this entry into Wikipedia appears to has an incentive to try to define “expert system” so broadly as to be meaningless.
-This goes along with a long term pattern not just in AI, to try to justify failed investments.
+This goes along with a long term pattern, not just in AI, to justify failed investments.
 SAP ECC and Seibel CRM are designed to record the transactions.
-Their only “decision support,” if it can be called that is that one can view reports.
+Their only “decision support,” if it can be called that, can view reports.
 But is a report an expert system?
 If so, why don’t visualization vendors like Tableau or Power BI bother using the term expert system in their marketing collateral?

-AI is when the software is able to respond to changes.
+AI is when the software can respond to changes.
 It is not when it is programmed specifically to provide functionality for data input.
 We cover the distinction between preset programming and machine learning in the article Why Train Neural Networks When One Can Perform Preset Programming.

 Expert systems appear to be a type of programmed domain expertise.
-It was a huge step back from the claims of the first AI bubble that was supposed to lead to a virtually conscious intelligence by the 1980s.
+It was a huge step back from the first AI bubble’s claims to lead to a virtually conscious intelligence by the 1980s.

-What is curious is that while the second AI bubble is well known, there is little discussion that the primary artifact of the second AI bubble appears to have not been AI at all.
-We have reviewed some different comments that perhaps expert systems were subsumed into other systems or that they are competitive advantage within companies, and companies don’t talk about their competitive advantages (try to keep a vendor or consulting firm quiet about their successes with anything within their customers).
+What is curious is that while the second AI bubble is well known, there is little discussion that the second AI bubble’s primary artifact appears to have not been AI at all.
+We have reviewed some different comments that perhaps expert systems were subsumed into other systems or competitive advantage within companies.
+Companies don’t talk about their competitive advantages (try to keep a vendor or consulting firm quiet about their successes with anything within their customers).

 What is curious is we found no commentary that perhaps expert systems were nothing more than marketing fluff.
 In our research into the first AI bubble, we found a massive amount of false claims, with the claims of expert systems being just another in a long line of false information provided by those that worked in the AI industry — including some of the most prestigious academics like Marvin Minsky.

-Now when we turn our attention to the second AI bubble, we again find vaporware, and as with the first AI bubble a general disinterest in discussing what happened to the promises made by these systems.
+Now when we turn our attention to the second AI bubble, we again find vaporware, and as with the first AI bubble, a general disinterest in discussing what happened to the promises made by these systems.
 In nearly all the coverage of expert systems, it is mentioned by those that cover the topic that expert systems were the second phase of AI, but almost no coverage that the claims made by proponents of expert systems were not true.
-The reason the 2nd AI bubble popped is that what was promised by expert systems was very far from what was promised.
-Ever since the origin of AI in the 1950s, there appears to be a constant orientation to cover up the false claims of AI.
+The 2nd AI bubble popped because what was promised by expert systems was very far from what was promised.
+Ever since the origin of AI in the 1950s, there appears to be a constant orientation to cover up AI’s false claims.

-A major problem is that journalists that work for major establishment media don’t know anything about AI/ML and tend to gullibly repeat whatever they are told from whatever AI expert they are pointed to, and these AI experts tend to have large financial biases in favor of AI.
-Note how McDonald’s was able to receive positive coverage by claiming that they were adding AI to their menus through acquiring an AI company as we cover in the article How Awful Was the Coverage of the McDonald’s AI Acquisition?
+The major problem is that journalists that work for major establishment media don’t know anything about AI/ML and tend to gullibly repeat whatever they are told from whatever AI expert they are pointed to.
+These AI experts tend to have large financial biases in favor of AI.
+Note how McDonald’s received positive coverage by claiming that they were adding AI to their menus by acquiring an AI company.
+As we cover in the article, How Awful Was the Coverage of the McDonald’s AI Acquisition?